-- Leaders sentenced: After a sham trial in 2008, seven Baha’i leaders were sentenced to 20-year jail terms – the longest for any prisoners of conscience in Iran.
+- Leaders sentenced: After a sham trial in 2008, seven Baha’i leaders were sentenced to lengthy jail terms.
 Australia’s Minister for Foreign Affairs, the Hon Julie Bishop MP, has called for their release, as did her predecessor, the Hon Senator Bob Carr.
 Six of the seven have now been released after completing their ten-year sentences

 - Educators jailed: Baha’i educators have been sentenced to five year jail terms for involvement in a Baha’i educational program for their youth, who are barred from universities due to their religion.

 - Systematic violence and harassment: Since 2005 there have been hundreds of incidents of torture, physical assault, disappearances, unexplained suspicious deaths, arson against homes and businesses, vandalism, cemetery desecration and the abuse of schoolchildren.

 - Economic pressure: Economic pressure on Iran’s Baha’i community is acute.
 Since 2007, more than 780 incidents of economic persecution have been documented including shop closings, dismissals, the revocation of business licenses, and other efforts to block Baha’is from earning a livelihood.
 In late 2020, Iranian courts found that all properties belonging to Baha’is in the village of Ivel, who had farmed their land for generations, be confiscated.